-Obamacare benefits and protections were substantially enhanced by the introduction of multiple new rules and regulations.
+The Affordable Care Act (ACA) benefits and protections were substantially enhanced by the introduction of multiple new rules and regulations.
 Some rules were in operation before 2014; others became operational beginning 2014.
-All of the health plans are subject to the new rules with the exception of plans that were operational prior to March 23, 2010 (the day when Obamacare became law).
+All of the health plans are subject to the new regulations except for plans that were operational before March 23, 2010 (the day when ACA became law).
 These old, “grandfathered” plans are free from the new policy regulations, as long as they are limited in their changes, in order to maintain their “grandfathered” status.

 Insurance Marketing Rules

 - After Jan.
 1, 2014, no coverage can be limited or denied because of pre-existing conditions, regardless of the age of the covered individual.
 For persons under age 19, this provision became effective on Sept.
 23, 2010.

 - The guaranteed issue requirement was expanded to ensure that health insurance companies offer all of their individual and group markets plans to any eligible individual in a state, regardless of health status.
 Also, health insurance companies must offer to renew or continue in force coverage at the option of the policyholder; a provision known as guaranteed renewability.

 - Insurance companies are not allowed to rescind policies when an enrollee becomes sick, or if he (she) made an unintentional mistake filling out the application framework.
 This rule prohibits ALL health plans (including grandfathered) from being canceled unless the person has committed fraud or made an intentional misrepresentation of fact.

 - Annual and lifetime limits may not be imposed on the dollar value of coverage of essential health benefits.
 Annual or lifetime limits may be applied to nonessential health benefits.

 - The bans are applied only to monetary limits.
 Non-monetary limits, such as limits on the number of physician visits, days in the hospital, etc. may be used.